 Panic Attack Meditation Support: Safety-First Grounding Guide

-Panic attack meditation support can help you ride out a panic surge by using short grounding, steady breathing, and present-moment cues, but it should never replace urgent medical care when symptoms are new, severe, or feel unsafe.
-Start with eyes open, feet on the floor, and a simple exhale-focused breath rather than a deep inward meditation.
+Before you start, treat panic attack meditation support as a short safety practice, not a test of willpower.
+It can help you ride out a panic surge with grounding, steady breathing, and present-moment cues, but it should never replace urgent medical care when symptoms are new, severe, or feel unsafe.
+Keep your eyes open, orient to the room, and use a simple exhale-focused breath rather than turning inward too quickly.

 > Definition: Panic attack meditation support means using brief, practical mindfulness, breathing, and grounding exercises before, during, or after panic to feel safer in the present moment without treating meditation as medical care.